pdmosses/metaborg.github.io/docs/references/stratego/rewrite-rules.md

 The only rule is that `with` clauses should always succeed.

-For example, the following `explicate-exp` rule defines the translation of an operator expression in one language to an operator expression in a different language.
+For example, the following `explicate-exp` rule defines the translation of an operator expression in a source language to an operator expression in a target language.

 ```stratego
 explicate-exp :: Exp -> CExp